ossf/security-baseline/baseline.md

 **Criteria:**

-All [build and release pipelines] MUST use standardized tooling to ingest dependencies at build time.
+All [build and release pipelines] MUST use standardized tooling where available to ingest dependencies at build time.

 **Objective:**